Superradiance in acoustic black hole: semi-analytical and Simulation Analysis

 \subsection{Superradiance for ABH}

 Unlike the amplification factor $\rho $ of the semi-analytical analysis, the amplification factor of the COMSOL simulation can be written as

-where $L_{p,s}$ is the scattering sound pressure level and $L_{p,b}$ is the background sound pressure level.
-In the simulation, with an incident wave amplitude of $1Pa$ in air, the background sound pressure level $L_{p,b}$ is measured as $90.969dB$.
+where $L_{p,s}$ is the scattering sound pressure level and $L_{p,b}$ is the background sound pressure level. $R_{s,b}$ represents the reflection coefficient, and the reference sound pressure $p_{ref}=20\mu Pa$.
+In the simulation, with an incident wave amplitude of $1 Pa$ in air, the background sound pressure level $L_{p,b}$ is measured at $ 90.969 dB$.